ad-astra-8/fly-smart-capstone-client/README.md

-# keto-diet-capstone-client
+# Fly-Smart-capstone-client

-"Everything Keto" app will help users gain all the information they need about the Keto diet.
+The app helps travelers getting more organized and alert for their upcoming trips.
-Keto dieters usually have to thoroughly search through scattered information to gather just the basic guidelines.
+It provides users with safety guidelines related to COVID 19 pandemic.
-The app will teach the users about the keto diet and guide them through the process.
+Logged in users can check if they have everything they need before their flight by checking boxes of lists (initially provided) of mostly recommended items.
-Once successfully registered and logged in, users will be able to search for keto recipes based on a choosen ingredient.
+Users are able to identify which category they belong to and follow related guidelines: example:
-The app will be using Spoonacular API.
-It will display recipes nutriment information as well as their pictures.
+"traveling with babies" - "elderly people" - "groups and families".
-They will also be able to save their favorite recipes into their account, as well as access them every time they log in.
+Also, according to their needs, users can create new entries and annex them to the list initially provided.
-All the more, the app will enable users to read post comments about diet routine, general ideas or even share their own recipes.
+Users also have access to airport maps for eventual connections or just to spot airport amenities.
 It’s user-friendly, and accessible to everyone.

 ## Working Prototype
-You can access a working prototype of the node app here: https://keto-diet-api.herokuapp.com/ and react app
+You can access a working prototype of the node app here: LIVE LINK TO APP HERE and react app

 ## User Stories
 This app is for logged-in user.